amelikov/tutorials/nuget/README.md

 ![1](./images/vmrc_g0itsw8DOU.png) ![2](./images/vmrc_Tn6eIjfgId.png)

-You may consider changing the service description to identify it later.\
+You may consider changing the service description to easily identify it later.\
 When done with changes (on any of the tabs), click [**Edit Service**] button to apply.\
 *This is a little confusing, but nevertheless, Edit Service button commits the changes*.